Like most other plants, transplanting is critical to the healthy growth of a cannabis plant.

 - Water regularly – Water the plants immediately after transplanting – it will help the root system to recover from the damage or shock.

-- Feed with a root booster – Help the newly transplanted plants to the environment and encourage their root development by feeding them with a fertilizer meant for promoting root growth.
+- Feed with a root booster – Help the newly transplanted plants to the environment and encourage their root development by feeding them with a transplant boosting fertilizer meant for promoting root growth.

 How To Cure Cannabis Transplant Shock?

 In most cases, the plants gradually recover from the transplant shock, on their own.

 However, help speed up the process by undertaking the following measures:

 Trim the Plants